newrelic/csec-node-agent/README.md

 **Note**: The IAST capability should only be used in pre-production environments as the application is tested for real exploitable vulnerabilities.

-The New Relic security agent enables instrumentation of a Node.js application for interactive application security testing(IAST) and exposes exploitable vulnerabilities.
+The New Relic security agent enables instrumentation of a Node.js application for Interactive Application Security Testing(IAST) and exposes exploitable vulnerabilities.

 ## Installation